walodayeet/KNI/COOLIFY_DEPLOYMENT.md

 ### Common Issues

 1. **Build Failures**:

    - Check build logs in Coolify
    - Verify all environment variables are set
    - Ensure Docker has enough resources

 2. **Database Connection Issues**:

    - Verify PostgreSQL container is running
    - Check database credentials
    - Ensure network connectivity between containers
+   - **IMPORTANT**: The `prisma/init.sql` file automatically handles database initialization and user permissions
+   - If you get "password authentication failed for user 'kni_user'", the database user may not exist

 3. **SSL Certificate Issues**:

    - Verify domain DNS is pointing to your server
    - Check Coolify SSL settings
    - Wait for certificate generation (can take a few minutes)